WILLISTOWN CONSERVATION TRUST

 Every July, we host a Wildflower Walk to celebrate the bounty of native wildflowers that bloom on our conserved lands.
 When you register for Wildflower Week (it's free!), you get the following:

-• Unlimited access to our wildflower meadows throughout the week (July 17 - 23), from dawn to dusk.
+• Unlimited access to our wildflower meadows from dawn to dusk throughout the week.
 Don't forget your cameras!

-• Our digital Wildflower Week Booklet, which includes information on our Wildflower Week tour stops, a wildflower planting guide, lots of planting tips, resources, and more!
+• Our digital booklet that includes information on our Wildflower Week tour stops, a wildflower planting guide, lots of planting tips, resources, and more!

-• A Native Wildflower Seed packet to get started on your own meadow.
+• A Native Wildflower Seed packet to get started on your meadow.

 Intro to Wildflowers